Centre for Economics and Finance(cefUP)

 At the core of Dr. Szrek’s research on choice is the idea that any strategies implemented by companies or government must consider the needs and abilities of the individual, as well as the specific context in which he/she is making decisions.
 Small changes in the environment (ex. characteristics of the store in which products are purchased, characteristics of the product itself, and/or of the purchasing process) will affect different individuals in distinct ways, resulting in different purchase patterns.
 Hence, across much of her current work, she is trying to understand how the “choice architecture” or design of the environment and product that individuals are choosing will differentially influence purchasing decisions, depending on individual cognitive capacities and needs.

-Some of the contexts she has studied include cell phone choice (Szrek and Martins, Under Review), purchase of children’s health insurance (Szrek and Bundorf, Under Preparation), purchase of subsidized health insurance by older adults (Bundorf and Szrek, 2010; Szrek and Bundorf, 2011, Szrek and Bundorf, In press), design of employee workplace wellness programs (Szrek, Geyster et al., Under Preparation), and adoption of new digital technologies (Otero and Szrek, Under Preparation).
+Some of the contexts she has studied include cell phone choice (Szrek and Martins, Under Review), purchase of children’s health insurance (Szrek and Bundorf, Under Preparation), purchase of subsidized health insurance by older adults (Bundorf and Szrek, 2010; Szrek and Bundorf, 2011, Szrek and Bundorf, 2014), design of employee workplace wellness programs (Szrek, Geyster et al., Under Review), and adoption of new digital technologies (Otero and Szrek, Under Preparation).

 Health and Entrepreneurship